David Ouimet

 A Japanese edition of "Daydreams for Night" was published by Asuka Shinsha Japan in January 2016.

 Ouimet's work was selected for the Society of Illustrators Annual 59 and was exhibited at the Museum of American Illustration in New York City in February 2017.

 His street art began appearing in New York City in 2016 and has since appeared throughout the world.
 Ouimet's primary imagery revolves around his Hoodiebird characters, cloaked birds generally embellished with ornate filagree.

 In September 2019 Ouimet's debut book as an author and illustrator, "I Go Quiet", was published in the UK, Australia, New Zealand, South Africa and India by Canongate Books.
 In early 2020 the book was published in the U.S. by W.W.
 Norton, and in a Portuguese edition by Companhia das Letras, A Turkish Edition by Cinar, a German edition by MVG Verlag, an Italian edition by Terre di Mezzo Editore, a Spanish edition by Minotauro, and a Chinese Edition by the CITIC Press Group, among others.

-"I Get Loud", the follow-up to "I Go Quiet" will be published in the summer of 2021.
+"I Get Loud", the follow-up to "I Go Quiet" was published by Canongate books in the summer of 2021, with numerous translated editions.

-"I Go Quiet" was the winner of the 2020 East Sussex Children's Book Award, and has been shortlisted for the 2021 Kate Greenaway Medal.
+"I Go Quiet" was the winner of the 2020 East Sussex Children's Book Award, and was a finalist for the 2021 Kate Greenaway Medal.

+In March 2022 “ Eu Fico Em Silencio “, the Brazilian edition of “ I Go Quiet “ was selected for the UNESCO 2021 Books of Distinction.

+In March of 2022 David directed his debut animated music video, “ Glide “ from Earth Moon Earth featuring Skye Edwards of the British Band Morcheeba.

+In the summer of 2023 David relocated to Europe, where he is working on his next children’s book.